The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 For the most bang for your buck… or your steps… include the Kildoo Trail in your hiking plans.

-In addition to previously mentioned Breakneck and Alpha Falls, which can be accessed easily while hiking the Kildoo Trail, you will see Kildoo Falls, as well as several smaller unnamed falls along the trail.
+In addition to Breakneck and Alpha Falls, which can be accessed easily while hiking the Kildoo Trail, you will see Kildoo Falls, as well as several smaller unnamed falls along the trail.

 Kildoo Falls can be seen under the Kildoo Bridge.
 You will know to look away from Slippery Rock Creek to see this waterfall when you cross a small wooden footbridge on the Kildoo Trail.

-Catch glimpses of the running river by turning your head in the opposite direction.
-The trail could be hiked out and back from the Covered Bridge for about 3 miles roundtrip.
+Along this trail, you’ll catch many glimpses of the running river opposite Slippery Rock Creek.
+The trail could be hiked out and back from the Covered Bridge.
+It covers about 3 miles roundtrip.

 7. …or the Slippery Rock Gorge Trail